opendatahub-io/odh-manifests/.github/ISSUE_TEMPLATE/feature_request.md

 ---

 **Is your feature request related to a problem?
 Please describe.**
 A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]
+Example.
+Instead of [CURRENT FEATURE], I think it would be helpful to implement [EXPLANATION OF NEW FEATURE].

 **Describe the solution you'd like**
 A clear and concise description of what you want to happen.